grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/jsonnet/migrating-from-consul-to-memberlist.md

 After the restart components will no longer use `multi` KV store and will be configured to use memberlist only.
 We use `multikv_migration_teardown` to preserve runtime configuration for `multi` KV store for components that haven't restarted yet.

-All `cortex_multikv_*` metrics are only exposed by components that use `multi` KV store.
-As components restart, these metrics will disappear.
+All `cortex_multikv_*` profiles are only exposed by components that use `multi` KV store.
+As components restart, these profiles will disappear.

 > **Note**: setting `multikv_migration_enabled: false` while keeping `memberlist_ring_enabled: true` will also remove Consul!
 That's expected, since Consul is not used anymore – mirroring to it was disabled in step 4.